 4.5.4.10 MAC Privacy Enhancements

 To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
-Post-association, a non-AP STA can use a locally generated random MAC address with a single sequence number space and seeded data scrambler for an established network connection.
 While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.

 Instruct the editor to modify section 12.2.10 as shown: